hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 As we can see, this added a (disabled) dropout layer, and a linear layer with two outputs, as requested.

 The model cannot be applied directly to a DNA sequence, which needs to be [tokenized first](#a-worked-out-training-example).
-The [AutoTokenizer](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoTokenizer) has got our back:
+Another AutoClasses, the [AutoTokenizer](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoTokenizer), has got our back:

 ```python
 tokenizer = AutoTokenizer.from_pretrained(